Ledger Nano S Review 2018

 What I dislike

-If you’re new to hardware wallets in general, I’d recommend that you check out this fantastic overview of hardware wallets.
+If you’re new to hardware wallets in general, I’d recommend that you check out this fantastic review of hardware wallets.

 Summary of Features